ExCALIBUR-NEPTUNE/NESO/README.md

 ```

 </details>

-Selecting 2D mesh in Gmsh and saving will produce a .msh file.
-The mesh should be visible in the UI to check before saving.
-Alternatively for simple meshes one can jump straight to this step by writing the .msh file in a text editor.
+Loading the above file in the Gmsh GUI, then selecting `2D mesh` and saving will produce a .msh file.
+Alternatively for simple meshes one can jump straight to the next step by writing the .msh file directly in a text editor.

 <details>
   <summary>Expand</summary>
    mesh.msh